-- Any lawyer member seeking to change to Active who was Inactive or any combination of Suspended and Inactive in Washington and does not have active legal experience as defined in APR 3 in any jurisdiction for more than ten consecutive years, is required to complete the requirements in paragraphs a.1.a, c, and d, above, and is also required to take and pass the Uniform Bar Examination and the Multistate Professional Responsibility Examination. - 4) A Disability Inactive status member may be reinstated to Active pursuant to the disciplinary rules applicable to their license type.
-Before being transferred to Active, after establishing compliance with the disciplinary rules, the member also must comply with the requirements in these Bylaws for Inactive members transferring to Active status.

-- 5) A member of any type who has transferred to Inactive status during the pendency of grievance or disciplinary proceedings may not be transferred to Active except as provided herein and may be subject to such discipline by reason of any grievance or complaint as may be imposed under the Rules for Enforcement of Lawyer Conduct or other applicable disciplinary rules. - b.
+- 3) Any member seeking to change to Active who was Inactive or any combination of Suspended and Inactive in Washington and does not have active legal experience as defined in APR 1(e) in any jurisdiction for more than ten consecutive years, is required to complete the requirements in Art.
+III.
+Sec.D.1.a.1)(a), (c) and (d), above, and is also required to take and pass the examinations required for admission to the Bar for the member's license type. - 4) A Disability Inactive status member may be reinstated to Active pursuant to the disciplinary rules applicable to their license type.
+Before being transferred to Active, after establishing compliance with the disciplinary rules, the member also must comply with the requirements in these Bylaws for Inactive members transferring to Active status. - 5) A member of any type who has transferred to Inactive\status during the pendency of a grievance or disciplinary proceedings may not be transferred to Active except as provided herein and may be subject to such discipline by reason of any grievance or complaint as may be imposed under the ELC, ELPOC, or ELLLTC. - b.
 Transfer from Judicial to Active.
 [Effective January 1, 2012]